Poon Hill Trek

 Enjoy the Journey

 - Take Breaks: Don’t rush your trek.
-Take time to enjoy the scenery, capture photos, and rest when needed.
+Enjoy the scenery, capture photos, and rest when needed.
 The journey is as important as the destination.

 By following these tips, you’ll be well-prepared to enjoy the stunning landscapes and cultural experiences that short treks from Pokhara have to offer.
 Happy trekking!